 That said, non-toxic skincare when compared to those options is actually significantly cheaper AND it actually helps your skin look more youthful and dewy, without any chemically-laden crud.

 If you are used to buying makeup at a drug store and pay less than $10 for foundation, this may be a step-up money wise for you.
 But it’s one thing to wear makeup everyday just to cover things up.
 It’s another to invest in a product that will be helping improve your skin and not just mask the redness.
 That’s the difference I see between the two.

 Also, I don’t spend money on heels, handbags, jewelry, etc. My “girly money” goes towards clean skincare and cosmetics.
 That’s where my priority lies.
 If you have had nagging skin issues your whole life, you can probably relate that this is a no-brainer.

+This is my take on How to Reduce Skin Redness on Your Face.
 Have any trusty ways to naturally improve your skin?
 Share below!